antfu/reactivue/README.md

 You can use it as a hook as well.

-> The `defineComponent` factory is actually a sugar to make the following code simplier.
+> The `defineComponent` factory is actually a sugar to and equivalent to the following code.

 ```tsx